greenbigfrog/blockiocr/README.md

+# block.io has stopped operating.
+The code is mostly a POC and unpolished.
+Leaving up as archived.

 # blockiocr

 Crystal library to interact with block.io

 Currently requires a ruby interface to handle transaction signing.
 Attempt to do so in crystal at `signing`

 ## Installation